Escaping mediocrity: how two-layer networks learn hard generalized linear models with SGD

 Figure~\ref{fig:sde_p1} compares different instances of finite size simulations with instances of the SDE \eqref{eq:sde:p1} with the same initial condition.
 Although the stochastic correction offers a better description of the process at large but finite dimensions, we find that quite surprisingly they have a small impact in the exit time.
 Hence, the formulas \eqref{eq:exit_time_p1} \& \eqref{eq:exit:quenched} derived in the Section \ref{sec:exit:deterministic} for random initialization provide a good approximation to the exit time.
-In Appendix ~\ref{app:SDE_exit_time} we discuss how to derive an exit time formula with the stochastic corrections, both annealed and quenched one.
+In Appendix ~\ref{app:SDE_exit_time} we discuss how to derive an exit time formulae with the stochastic corrections, both annealed and quenched one.
 As just showed, the new formulas do not offer any improvements compared to the deterministic ones, nevertheless the stochastic process can describe the dynamic even when the initialization is exactly \(m=0\), that is a fixed point of the ODE.

 To summarize, in this section we have shown that the deterministic ODEs provides a good approximation for the precise number of samples required for escaping mediocrity in high-dimensions.
 In other words, stochasticity \emph{does not help} in navigating the flat directions at initalization and correlating with the signal.